Is Pork Good for You? Health Benefits and Meal Ideas

 Tenderloin

-Pork tenderloin is the leanest cut of pork available and comparable in fat content to a boneless chicken breast.
-It cooks quickly and picks up the flavors of the spices and herbs it’s cooked with, making it a great substitute for the traditional white meat (chicken).
+Pork tenderloin is the leanest and healthiest cut of pork available, comparable in fat content to a boneless chicken breast.
+It cooks quickly and absorbs the flavors of the spices and herbs it’s cooked with, making it a great substitute for traditional white meat (chicken).

 Roast

-A pork loin, also called a roast, is a lower fat cut of pork.
+A pork loin, also called a roast or pork sirloin, is one of the lean cuts of pork.
 You may see it labeled as a center-cut pork roast, ribeye roast, or top loin roast.
-It is also delicious rubbed with herbs and spices and then roasted in the oven or grilled.
-Cook it to an internal temperature of 145°F. Once finished cooking, let the pork rest a few minutes before cutting into it.
+It is also delicious, rubbed with herbs and spices, then roasted in the oven or grilled.
+Cook it to an internal temperature of 145°F. Once finished cooking, let the pork rest for a few minutes before cutting into it.
 This will help keep it juicy and flavorful!

 Chops